Mario-35/Stean/README.md

 ![firstStart](https://raw.githubusercontent.com/Mario-35/Stean/main/assets/images/firstStart.jpg "firstStart")

-## use on local windows as production (for testing) use :  [script](https://raw.githubusercontent.com/Mario-35/Stean/main/scripts/install.ps1) as install.ps1
+## use on local windows as production (for testing)

+You must have postgresSql with postGis installed.

+use :  [script](https://raw.githubusercontent.com/Mario-35/Stean/main/scripts/install.ps1) as install.ps1

 ## for developper